network growth becomes meme, and CEO promises more

 UOL – The rapid expansion of Oxxo in São Paulo fell on social networks in the form of memes.
 How do you rate these games?

-Rodrigo Patuzzo: The balance sheet is extremely positive for this short life span because it connects with our growth strategy.
+Rodrigo Patuzzo: The balance is extremely positive for this short life span because it is connected with our growth strategy.
 While our competitors have one store in a certain region, our idea is to have three units.

 My store is smaller than the competitor’s and my fixed costs are lower.
 Our expectation is that this will generate brand awareness and accelerate as we move towards the consumer.